Gene Editing Gets Ready for the Spotlight

 A sea change is underway in how companies win regulatory approval for new health care products—particularly in the use of digital technology—and which markets they prioritize.

 BCG Executive Perspectives offer insights on global topics that matter most to leaders in the public and private sectors.
-Our latest edition explores the evolving landscape of business and leisure travel, examining how companies within and beyond the industry can adapt to new trends.
+Explore these topics and read the latest thinking from BCG's experts below.

 What has worked, what can be improved, and what needs to be reimagined so that we are better prepared for the next pandemic and better able to improve health in the world’s poorest nations?